-BHP Billiton ran a fleet of forty Goninan built General Electric CM40-8M model locomotives up until July 2015 when the remaining in-service units were removed from mainline operations and stored.
+BHP Billiton ran a combined fleet of forty new, CM39-8 and CM40-8 models, and ALCo to General Electric CM40-8M rebuild model locomotives up until July 2015 when the remaining in-service units were removed from mainline operations and stored.

-The CM39-8 units 5630 to 5633 were named after Greek Gods while the rest of the fleet were named after Pilbara locations or ports where the iron ore is shipped.
+The CM39-8 units 5630 to 5633 were named after Greek Gods while the rest of the fleet were named after Pilbara locations and ports where BHP Billiton's iron ore is shipped.

-For a complete name listing, rebuild data and serial / frame numbers check the BHP Locomotive Roster Page.
+For a complete name listing, rebuild data and serial / frame numbers check the BHP Power Roster Page.

-There are a number of differences between units including different fuel tank shapes dependent on the original frame, bogies, horns, cab marker lights, etc.
+There are a number of differences between units including different fuel tank shapes being round or flat, dependent on whether being C or M series ALCo, bogies, horns, cab marker lights, etc.

 Some of these differences and the models have been covered in detail in Australian Model Railway Magazine - AMRM issue 208 February 1998 and AMRM issue 212 October 1998.

-Three units were built without drivers cabs in 1994 and designated model CM40-8ML (L for Locotrol) and numbered 5663,
+Three units were rebuilt without drivers cabs in 1994 and designated model CM40-8ML (L for Locotrol) and numbered 5663,

 5665, and another view of

-BHP Billiton commissioned a new paint scheme which includes the new corporate logo and was designed by Steve Malpass Design, and is a mix of charcoal grey, silver and terracotta brown.
+BHP Billiton commissioned a new paint scheme which included the new corporate logo and was designed by Steve Malpass Design, and is a mix of charcoal grey, silver and terracotta brown.

-In the end sixteen CM40-8M units were repainted into the bubble or 'Earth' livery.
+In the end only sixteen CM40-8M units were repainted into the bubble or 'Earth' livery.